-1.c.4) Intangible assets
+1.b.4) Intangible assets

 The Company initially recognizes intangible assets at their acquisition or development cost.
 This cost is amortized on a straight-line basis over the useful lives of these assets (see Note 2.f).
-At the end of each year, such assets are measured at cost, considering the criteria adopted by the Company in the transition to IFRS referred to in Note 1.b), less any accumulated amortization and any accumulated impairment losses.
+At the end of each period or year, such assets are measured at cost, considering the criteria adopted by the Company upon its transition to IFRS (see Note 1.a), less any accumulated amortization and any accumulated impairment losses.